Wortex17/UE4Config/README.md

 ## Features

-* Read & parse single config files
+* Read & parse single \*.ini config files
 * Serialization pertains file structure and formatting of the original file by default
 * Evaluate the value(s) of any property across one, or multiple config files
-* ConfigFileHierarchy emulates UE4s hierarchical config layers
+* ConfigFileHierarchy emulates UE4s hierarchical config layers and loads config files automatically

 ## Next to come